surtarso/ASAPCabinetFE/README.md

 ```

 > [!NOTE]
-> Grab precompiled builds from [Releases](https://github.com/surtarso/ASAPCabinetFE/releases) or [Actions](https://github.com/surtarso/ASAPCabinetFE/actions) page for the fastest start, or dive into the code for full customization.
+> :godmode: Grab precompiled builds from [Releases](https://github.com/surtarso/ASAPCabinetFE/releases) or [Actions](https://github.com/surtarso/ASAPCabinetFE/actions) page for the fastest start, or dive into the code for full customization.

 ## Features
 ASAPCabinetFE transforms your virtual pinball cabinet into an immersive experience.
 It might be the frontend you’ve been waiting for, and here is why: